sbt/website/src/sphinx/Detailed-Topics/Tasks.md

          println(s"Number selected was $num")
      }

-The only static dependency of myTask is stringTask.
-The dependency on intTask is only introduced in non-dev mode.
+The only static dependency of `myTask` is `stringTask`.
+The dependency on `intTask` is only introduced in non-dev mode.

 > **note**
 >